-By signing a settlement agreement, as an employee you will be forfeiting certain rights.
+By signing a settlement agreement, you will be forfeiting certain rights.
 To ensure that you are not put at an unfair advantage when it is likely your employer will have received legal guidance in the drafting of the agreement, in order for a settlement agreement to be binding, the following requirements apply:

-This will also depend on the circumstances surrounding the offer of the settlement agreement.
+This will depend on the circumstances surrounding the offer of the settlement agreement.
 Several factors that will be considered by your employer will include:

 This can be a complicated area and we will discuss with you in detail the payments involved and any tax implications.
 Any payment you receive will be split into two areas: